Passport to English Logo

 Grammar

-Negative Sentence Contraction
+Negative sentence Contraction

 You should not put hot water on a burn.
 You shouldn't put hot water on a burn.